Oscar-Tark/SEHT-Mac-changer/README.md

-Tired of being snooped on?
-This MAC changer is all you need...
+*Oscars MAC-changer

+This program allows you to change your MAC address on the fly.
+Run it, enter your device name and all is done.